doingweb/git-your-best-friend-ever/slides/merge-conflict-file.md

-## Merge Conflicts: Not Really Scary
+## Merge Conflicts: Not Really So Scary

 Here's what the conflicted file looks like: